SUPERYACHT DESTINATION GUIDE: SOUTH FLORIDA

 When to visit Florida aboard a superyacht

-Florida is truly unique as a yachting destination as visiting yachts from far and wide often stop by not once, but twice a year as they transition between the Americas and European yachting seasons.
+Florida is truly unique as a yachting destination as visiting yachts from far and wide often stop by not once, but twice a year as they transition between the American and European yachting seasons.

 The waterways are actually busy year-round, however, as many superyachts and famous yacht shows call the state home.
 The peak yachting months are in full swing in October and November, when superyachts and supporting shore-side businesses congregate for the Fort Lauderdale International Boat Show, and again in March and April for the Miami Boat Shows.
 During these months especially, Florida becomes a prolific hiring port for crew hopefuls who are looking for their first yacht job, or those more experienced crew hoping to jump ship.